J-Ben/collections/colors.md

 - Wealth: Gold is often linked to material wealth and luxury.
 - Success: It symbolizes achievement and success.
 - Wisdom: Gold can also represent wisdom and enlightenment.

+## Grey

+Meaning:
+- Purity: Grey symbolizes purity and innocence.
+- Clarity: It represents clarity of thought and purpose.
+- Freshness: White evokes a sense of cleanliness and freshness.

+## Pink

+Meaning:
+- Wealth: Pink is often linked to material wealth and luxury.
+- Success: It symbolizes achievement and success.
+- Wisdom: Gold can also represent wisdom and enlightenment.